raulLucusSolis/ProjectoAppRedSocial/README.md

 # Asir Connect

 ## Project Description
-**Asir Connect** is a social network developed for the SAD module.
+**Asir Connect** is a social network developed for the IAW module.
 Its purpose is to share information in an educational environment, facilitating collaboration and communication among students.

 ---